Outside

 Before you do anything, such as buying or building your own ramp, make sure to talk to the host about your accessibility needs.
 You may discover that they already have a solution.

 In the case that your host does not have an accessibility solution, preparing in advance could save you both a lot of time and frustration.
-You may either need to either bring a ramp that you've purchased, or make your own.
+You may need to either bring a ramp that you've purchased, or make your own.

 As a word of caution, the Americans with Disabilities Act states that all public ramps should have an incline of no more than 5 degrees.
 To make sure that you stay safe during your holiday festivities, please keep this in mind.
-Under no circumstances should anybody, remove the anti-tippers/wheelie bars from a wheelchair.
+Under no circumstances should anybody remove the anti-tippers/wheelie bars from a wheelchair.
 If you think that your anti-tippers are preventing you from going up an incline, the angle is too steep.
 You may either need a longer ramp, or an entirely different solution.

 Inside